 4) as your user identification number.
 The computer is set up to store goal data for 4 different users.
 Remember which number you want to exercise under so you can return to it.
-Any goals you set will be stored program and 6 preset profile programs.
+Any goals you set will be stored under your user number.